iluvatyr/docker-supertuxkart/README.md

 You can use the same docker run as above
 - **STK_USERNAME** and **STK_PASSWORD** not necessary
 - Set **STK_FIREWALLED=true**
-- Usually you do not have to change firewallsettings, but depending on your home configuration, it may be necessary to **forward port 2759 and 2757** ( lan server & lan local discovery) to your LAN-Network on the machine running the server and/or Router if the firewall blocks lan traffic.
+- Usually you do not have to change firewallsettings within a local network, but if you cannot join a local server in your home network, besides everything configured correctly, it may be necessary to **forward port 2759 and 2757** ( lan server & lan local discovery) to your LAN-Network on the machine running the server and/or Router if the firewall blocks lan traffic.
 If you changed the ports, forward them accordingly.

 ### Adding addon tracks